Utrecht University Library allows you to search PsycInfo using OVID.

-In the boxes on this page you will find information on searching in PsychINFO:
+In the boxes on this page you will find information on searching in PsycInfo:

-Just like searching in other databases, you can search in title and abstract.
-Click on the tab: 'Search fields' and tick the boxes: title and also abstract.
-Enter your words into the search screen and click on 'search'.
+Just like searching in other databases, you can search in title, abstract and keywords.
+Click on the tab: 'Search fields' and tick the boxes: Title (ti), Abstract (ab) and Key Concepts (id).
+Then choose My Fields, enter your words into the search box and click on 'search'.

 In the history you will see for example:

 You can reduce the number of references by removing the checkmark at 'Auto Explode'.
-Narrower terms like for instance 'amyotropic lateral sclerosis' will not be included.
+Narrower terms like for instance "Conjoint Therapy" will not be included.

 Your Search History allows you to combine individual searches.
-In the example below within the domain of the search question we tick the boxes 7 and 8 and afterwards click on: 'combine selections with with OR'.
+In the example below within the domain of the search question we tick the boxes 1 and 2 and afterwards click on Combine with: OR.

 For a Basic Search, enter a word, phrase or question in the search box in ordinary language.
 OVID uses natural language processing to find results.